stephquinn/final-project-stephquinn/README.md

 A first step would be to separate my current city/state/zip column into one city column and one zip column.

+Will I only ever be able to show the most recent 1000 inspections?
+Because that kind of ruins the premise of my app.

 4/21 update: My main goal this week was to write code to load data from the WSA inspections table and display it in table form - which I have more or less done, with a lot of help.
 Since I know that my final product will use data from both the inspections and enforcement actions tables, I described the column names and datatypes for both in my app.py file, and my data bash file loads data from both tables.
 That said, I am currently only displaying data from the inspections table, because I need to look more closely at my data to figure out how I want to use data from the actions table.

 Blockers: